Kanchanop6509650229/ticket-customer-service/README.md

    Update the following configuration in your local `application-dev.properties`:
    - `spring.datasource.username`: Your database username
    - `spring.datasource.password`: Your database password
-   - `openrouter.api.key`: Your OpenRouter API key
+   - `deepseek.api.key`: Your DeepSeek API key

    Update the following in your local `application.properties`:
    - `app.jwt.secret`: A strong, randomly generated JWT secret key